Manuel Isidoro Belzu: Retirement and the presidency of General Córdova

 By the early 1850s, Belzu dispensed with any pretense of democratic norms and ruled despotically.
-After seven years, a weary Belzu decided to "retire" in 1855.
+After seven years, a weary Belzu decided to announce his retirement in front of the National Congress of 1855, which was presided that year by Mariano José Calvo.
 He ran elections in which he sponsored the candidacy of his loyal son-in-law, General Jorge Córdova.
 The latter was duly elected over José María Linares (perhaps with the help of at least some degree of official fraud), and for two years ruled Bolivia as a virtual proxy of the powerful former president.
 During this time, Belzu served as his country's plenipotentiary in Europe.

 The assassination of Manuel Isidoro Belzu at the hands of Mariano Melgarejo.

 In 1857, Córdova was overthrown in a coup d'état.
 Ambrosio Peñailillo was defeated by Linares' partisans, causing the surrender of the belcista army.
 Still acting as Belzu's proxy, he was murdered after being caught plotting against President José María de Achá in 1862.
 This galvanized Belzu despite his age; he returned to Bolivia and raised an army, with the hope of returning to the presidency and avenging the death of his son-in-law.